underwires/tutorial-colorslide/README.md

 For this game, proxies will be the best choice.

 Open "main.collection" and remove the "level" collection reference.
-Instead, add a new game object and give it id "loader".
+Instead, add a new game object <kbd>Right click *Collection* in the Outline window ▸ Add Game Object</kbd> and set its *Id* property to "loader" in the Properties window.

-Add a collection proxy component to the game object, name it "proxy_level_1" and set its *Collection* property to "/main/level_1/level_1.collection".
+Add a collection proxy component to the game object <kbd>Right click *loader* in the Outline window ▸ Add Component ▸ Collection Proxy</kbd>, set its *Id* property to "proxy_level_1" and set its *Collection* property to "/main/level_1/level_1.collection".

-Add a new script file called "loader.script" and add it as a script component to the "loader" game object.
+Add a new script file called "loader.script" <kbd>Right click *main* in the Assets window ▸ New ▸ Script</kbd> and add it as a script component to the "loader" game object <kbd>Right click *loader* in Outline ▸ Add Component File ▸ select *loader.script* from list</kbd>.

 NOTE: The Defold editor will automatically add `.script` to the filename you provide.
 Make sure to only type in `loader` as name in the New Script popup.